Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: Proposed Channel Estimation Framework

 \subsection{Proposed URformer Architecture}

-As illustrate in Fig.~\ref{fig2}, we propose a URformer architecture to solve this non-linear estimation problem by unrolling a $T_\text{GS}$-iteration EM-GS algorithm into a $T_\text{UR}$-layer neural network, where the fixed computational blocks in EM-GS algorithm, e.g., $R(\boldsymbol{\kappa})$, are replaced by learnable modules.
-Note that the number of unrolled layers $T_\text{UR}$, is typically much smaller than the iterations required by the classic algorithm, stemming from the data-driven learnable modules.
-Each URformer layer performs one iteration of a modified and enhanced EM-GS algorithm.
-A critical challenge in unrolling this algorithm is its potential for instability during training.
+As illustrated in Fig.~\ref{fig2}, we propose a URformer architecture to solve the non-linear channel estimation problem by unrolling a $T_\text{GS}$-iteration EM-GS algorithm into a $T_\text{UR}$-layer neural network, where the fixed computational blocks in EM-GS algorithm, e.g., $R(\boldsymbol{\kappa})$, are replaced by learnable modules.
+Note that the number of unrolled layers $T_\text{UR}$ is typically much smaller than the $T_\text{GS}$ iterations required by the classic algorithm, stemming from the data-driven learnable modules.
+A critical challenge in unrolling the EM-GS algorithm is its potential for instability during training.
 To address this, we introduce a trainable gating mechanism that allows the network to learn a stable update policy.
-Each URformer layer takes the channel estimate $\hat{\mathbf{H}}^{(t-1)}, (1\le t \le T_\text{UR})$ of the previous layer and produces an updated estimate $\hat{\mathbf{H}}^{(t)}$.
+Each URformer layer takes the channel estimate $\hat{\mathbf{H}}^{(t-1)} (1\le t \le T_\text{UR})$ of the previous layer and produces an updated estimate $\hat{\mathbf{H}}^{(t)}$.
+The initial channel estimate $\hat{\mathbf{H}}^{(0)}$ is generated as a random complex Gaussian matrix with zero mean and normalized variance.
 A single URformer layer consists of the following three modules.